robjg/oddjob/README.txt

 Changes in 1.2.0
 ----------------
+- JMX client URLs can now connect with just hostname:port in the URL.
+- Introduced a new jms:service job that exposes attributes and operations of MBeans for getting and setting and invoking by other Oddjob jobs.
+- Introduced a new Invoker interface for more general invocations of InvokeType than the previous hard coded java methods and script snippets.
+- Introduced an Invoker for MBean operations
+- Provide a new Invoke job that can do everything InvokeType can do including invoking MBean operations.
 - Trigger has a new cancelWhen property that will cause the trigger to complete without executing it's job.
 - Introduced new state conditions.
 FAILURE, FINISHED and EXECUTING (which